mesuttalebi/MT.BootstrapLazyloader.js/README.md

 C3) add **data-size** to define the Modal's size.
 (Example: data-size="modal-lg", don't set it you want default size.)

+C4) If you are using lazyload modal on an Anchor element, the **href** attribute will be used as **url** and you don't need to add extra data-url.

+C5) By Default the Id For lazyload modal is *"LazyloadModal"*, but you can add **id** attribute to the tag that will used to toggle modal, so the id for modal will be
+Id + "Modal". with adding id to the toggle you can open multiple inner modals.

 **Note: Modal's Markup will automatically append to body, and you don't need to add Modal's markup to body manually.**

 **Callback function after Ajax Loaded**